Mercedes to unveil Pullman limo, hybrid C-Class in Geneva

 | FRANKFURT

-The original Pullman 600, launched by Mercedes-Benz at the Frankfurt auto show in 1963, was over 6 metres long and had a top speed of 200 kilometres per hour (124 mph).
+The original Pullman 600, launched by Mercedes-Benz at the Frankfurt auto show in 1963, was over 6 meters long and had a top speed of 200 kilometers per hour (124 mph).

 It gained notoriety in some circles as a "dictator ship" because it proved so popular with autocrats including Uganda's Idi Amin, Romania's Nicolae Ceaucescu, and Yugoslavia's Josip Broz Tito.